 Nationwide Start to Save Prize Draw

-This prize draw has ended its current run.
-Every 3 months, Nationwide held a prize draw for its “Start To Save” savings account holders, with the final draw being held in January 2022.
+Every 3 months, Nationwide holds a prize draw for its “Start To Save” savings account holders, with the last draw being held in February 2023.

 To be eligible for the draw, your account balance must have increased by between £50 and £100 in each of the previous 3 months.
-The idea was that this encouraged savers to keep adding to their accounts.
+The idea is that this encourages savers to keep adding to their accounts.

-The prize on offer was £100.
-Nationwide said the odds of winning fluctuated between one in 34 and one in 67, depending on the number of entrants.
+The prize on offer is £250.
+Nationwide said the odds of winning fluctuate between one in 34 and one in 67, depending on the number of entrants.

-Account holders also earned interest on their savings, regardless of whether they won a prize.
+Account holders also earn interest on their savings, regardless of whether they win a prize.